It just astounds me how a raw cookie can be crunchy. Totally tastes like it’s cooked, only it’s not!

 These are great for lunchboxes as they don’t melt at room temperature.
 They may soften a bit but they’re still crunchy – which still amazes me!

-Now by all means make changes to suit what you have – if you’re PB allergic then leave that out and add a little more protein powder.
-While I haven’t tried it, I don’t think real PB will work in this because then you are adding a softer fat, which may affect the texture and/or will be too soft out of the fridge.
+Now by all means make changes to suit what you have – if you’re peanut butter allergic then leave that out and add a little more protein powder.
+While I haven’t tried it, I don’t think real peanut butter will work in this because then you are adding a softer fat, which may affect the texture and/or will be too soft out of the fridge.
 Try it if you like though and tell me if it works!

 The dried blueberries add a little sour tang to break it all up.
 They’re my new favourite – I hope they’ll be yours too!

 2020 Update: since creating this recipe, my diet has changed to a more Dr Ray Peat fast metabolism style and so I don’t eat protein powder or coconut butter much any more but I’m sure it would still work without these two ingredients.
 For more information and recipes on my new diet direction check out my books here.